Cherpunkal

-Cherpunkal is a small town in the Kottayam district of Kerala State in India on the Kottayam-Palai Road, seven kilometers from Palai city.
+Cherpunkal is a small town in the Kottayam district of Kerala State in India on the Kottayam-Palai Road, seven kilometers from Pala city.

 Cherpunkal is famous for Mar Sleeva Forane Catholic Church, believed to have been established by Thomas the Apostle.
 It is also believed that St.Thomas left his sandals there while taking a bath in a nearby Meenachil River.

 Mar Sleeva Forane Church, Cherpunkal

 On the southern banks of the Meenachil River is the Holy Cross Forane Church of Cherpunkal is situated.
 Mar Sleeva is a Syriac word which means the Holy Cross.
 The church belongs to the Syro Malabar Catholic Church and under the diocese of Palai.
 The church premises sprawl along the river side and include the old and new churches, the presbytery, the old and new parish halls and the swanky buildings housing the High School, the Higher Secondary School and the Bishop Vayalil Memorial Holy Cross College with the terraced church cemetery in the background right across the Kezhuvamkulam road.
 The open yard in front of the church can accommodate thousands of people during festivals.
 The church is visited by thousands of people from far and wide during festivals and on first Fridays.